lino-framework/cg/docs/index.rst

 Lino Community Guide
 ====================

-This website explains how the Lino community works.
+This website defines and explains a set of concepts and rules used by the :term:`Lino community` for their collaboration in projects that use the :term:`Lino framework`.

 Sitemap
 -------